workframers/artemis/doc/03_querying.md

 ## Querying with Variables

 Now that we understand how basic queries work, let's take a look at how we can use variables to create more dynamic and reusable queries.
-To do so, let's jump back into our sample application and update our query so that it uses a variable for the planet query.
+Let's jump back into our sample application and update our query so that it uses a variable for the planet query.
 To get started off, here's what our entire application code should look like:

 ```clojure
 (ns my-app.view